joeadamay/compound-interest-calculator/README.md

 `Rate:` The rate of the interest added per cycle (as a percentage).<br/>
 `Payments:` The ammount by which the balance is reduced every cycle (before interest is applied).
 Use a negative value to increase the balance.<br/>
 `Number of Cycles:` The number of cycles after which to calculate the accumulated sum.

+## Additional Notes
+See the document `A Formula for the Computation of Compound Interest With Payments.pdf` for the proof and derivation of this algorithm.